mike182uk/mdb.sh/README.md

 ## Development

 Run `gulp` to start developing.
-This will watch the projects files for changes and start a local webserver that can be accessed on [http://localhost:3000](http://localhost:3000).
+This will watch the project files for changes and start a local web server that can be accessed on [http://localhost:3000](http://localhost:3000).

 ## Deployment